-• The parts of a nerve cell or neuron.
-In reality, the length of the axon should be about 100 times the diameter of the cell body.
+- a branching fiber which carries signals away from the neuron that connect to the dendrites and cell bodies of other neurons. - In reality, the length of the axon should be about 100 times the diameter of the cell body. - Synapse: - The connecting junction between axon and dendrites.